-Secrets of Six-Figure Women teaches readers how to earn more and gain more power, independence, and freedom.
-But, ultimately, author Barbara Stanny teaches women self-actualization and fulfillment through self-development and business success.
+Secrets of Six-Figure Women is a finance and business advice book for women.
+Barbara Stanny, the author, teaches readers how to earn more and gain more power, independence, and freedom.
+But, ultimately, Stanny teaches women self-actualization and fulfillment through self-development and business success.

 About the Author: Barbara Stanny is a former journalist turned financial expert and author of women’s success books.
 She holds a master’s degree in counseling psychology.